embedly/embedly-docs/endpoints/1/oembed.rst

 oEmbed API
 ==========
-Embedly's oEmbed API is a single endpoint that allows you to embed content from `any` URL, including short urls.
+Embedly's oEmbed API is a single endpoint that allows you to embed content from `any` URL -- including short urls.
 This method follows the `oEmbed
 <http://oembed.com>`_ standard and returns the JSON format by default.

 Example Calls: